 Come and see us

 The staff and volunteers are looking forward to meeting you at Malham Cove this year.
-There are some changes to the dates that the viewpoint will be open during the 2012 season, so for more details please select from the following links:
+For more details, please select from the following links:

 About the viewpoint

 The viewpoint is located at Malham Cove where wardens will be on hand to give you all the up-to-date information on all the birds that you can see.

 Don't worry if you don't have any binoculars - there are high-powered telescopes on site that will enable you to get excellent close-up views of all the birds.

 Please note that there is no shelter at Malham Cove, so you should wear outdoor clothing that is appropriate for the weather conditions.